patrickbr/hagel/README.md

  * `content_row.tmpl`, a template file for a content row inside a category page (is used to render the 'teaser' of a content)
  * `content.tmpl`, a template file for full content

-Template files can be overwritten by categories by placing them inside a category folder in `./content`.
+Template files can be overwritten by placing them inside a category folder in `./content`.
 See below for more information on that.

 Be default, hagel uses the template found in `./template`.
-If you are for example using several templates in different directories, you can set TEMPLATE to a different path in your make call like this:
+If you are for example using several templates in different directories, you can set TEMPLATE to a different path in your `make` call like this:

     make TEMPLATE='my-shiny-new-template'